gfazioli/mantine-reflection/CONTRIBUTING.md

 # Contributing

-👏 Thank you for considering contributing to the WP Bones framework!
+👏 Thank you for considering contributing to this project.

 ## Bug Reports